-- 3. In cases where a specific step, treatment, or medication dose within a protocol is contraindicated, EMS providers are expected to use their judgment and training to identify these contraindications, and in these situations, the provider is not expected to provide that specific treatment.
-Failure to provide a treatment that is contraindicated is not considered a deviation from protocol, but the EMS provider should document the contraindication.
+- 3. In cases where a specific step, treatment, or medication dose within a protocol is contraindicated, EMS personnel are expected to use their judgment and training to identify these contraindications, and in these situations, the practitioner is not expected to provide that specific treatment.
+Failure to provide a treatment that is contraindicated is not considered a deviation from protocol, but the EMS practitioner should document the contraindication.
 Medical command must be contacted if the patient's condition requires alternative treatments that are not listed within the protocol. - 4.
-Under no circumstance may an EMS agency medical director institute a protocol that is separate from Department-approved Statewide or Regional protocols.
-Under no circumstance may an EMS agency medical director institute a policy that contradicts or is not consistent with the Statewide Protocols or the Department-approved Regional Treatment Protocols.
+Under no circumstance may a Service Medical Director institute a protocol that is separate from Department-approved Statewide or Regional protocols.
+Under no circumstance may a Service Medical Director institute a policy that contradicts or is not consistent with the Statewide Protocols or the Department-approved Regional Treatment Protocols.